-- 1 Connector A tab - 2 Left slide-rail front slot - 8.
-To install the CMA's connector B into the right slide-rail: - a.
-Insert the CMA's connector B into the front slot on the right slide-rail until it locks into place with an audible click [frames 1 and 2].
+- 1 Connector A tab - 2 Left slide-rail front slot

-The connector B tab (see callout 1) goes into the slide-rail's front slot (callout 2).
+8. Insert the CMA's connector B into the front slot on the right slide-rail until it locks into place with an audible click [frames 1 and 2].

-b.
+The connector B tab (callout 1) goes into the slide-rail front slot (callout 2).
 Gently tug on the right side of the front slide bar to verify that connector B is properly seated.